 Analysis or FIA.
 Every year highly-trained foresters and technicians measure plots throughout the region.
 Data collected are used to estimate acres of forestland, numbers and types of trees, volumes and weights of those trees, and components of change including growth, mortality, and removals.
-This report presents results for the 2011 inventory, which is based on data from 3,781 plots measured primarily in inventory years 2007 through 2011.
+This report presents results for the 2012 inventory, which is based on data from 3,780 plots measured primarily in inventory years 2008 through 2012.

 IN THIS REPORT REGION

 Торіс Page

-Highlights 1 The state of the s
+Highlights 1

 Timberland 2

 Ownership 2

-Forest Types 3 J. J To the second se
+Forest Types 3

-Stand Structure 3 A LINE
+Stand Structure 3

 Volume 4 Area of Detail

 Biomass 5

 Growth and Removals 6

-More Information 6 The state of the s
+More Information 6